 The DS220+ is the ideal NAS for your home, and the 2-bay server combines great hardware with extensive software features.
 There are three key differences between the DS220+ and the DS920+: drive bays, memory, and SSD caching.

-The DS920+ holds up to a total of 64TB of storage over four drive bays, double that of the DS220+.
+The DS920+ holds up to 64TB of storage over four drive bays, double that of the DS220+.
 That makes the NAS that much more flexible, and you also get the ability to add an external drive bay via the eSATA port and slot in five additional drives.

-The DS920+ also comes with 4GB of RAM and it offers M.2 slots for SSD caching, making it a better choice for office-focused workloads that involve a lot of data.
-If you plan on running a lot of virtual machines on the NAS or hosting your own website or email server, SSD caching makes a lot of difference.
+The DS920+ also comes with 4GB of RAM, and it offers M.2 slots for SSD caching, making it a better choice for office-focused workloads that involve a lot of data.
+For example, if you plan to run a lot of virtual machines on the NAS or host your own website or email server, SSD caching makes a lot of difference.